 Published in more than 180 peer reviewed papers, long with many book chapters and a textbook, Rauscher has also presented more than 300 invited lectures in all corners of the globe.

 He is currently a member of the American Association for the Advancement of Science, the American Association for Cancer Research, the International Association for Comparative Research of Leukemia and Related Diseases, the New York Academy of Sciences, the Philadelphia Cancer Research Association and the American Society of Nephrology.
-Rauscher is co-founder and Chief Scientific Officer of Innate Biologics, LLC, a privately held company targeting, treating and preventing inflammation that is developing a first of its kind recombinant protein platform, which specifically targets intracellular signaling pathways.
+Rauscher is co-founder of Innate Biologics, LLC, a privately held company targeting, treating and preventing inflammation that is developing a first of its kind recombinant protein platform, which specifically targets intracellular signaling pathways.